 Well, that incident only goes to show how Filipinos greatly value education.
 It also goes to show how sentimental Filipinos are.

 From 1989 up to 1996, I edited the yearbook of the Rizal High School in Pasig.
-Some of you might know that this school is credited in the Guinness Book of World Records as being the largest high school in the world with nearly 26,000 students as of last count.
+Some of you might know that this school was previously credited in the Guinness Book of World Records as being the largest high school in the world with nearly 26,000 students as of last count.
 In the yearbooks I edited, I used repeatedly (in the covers, inside front cover, or in some special sections; in full or in excerpts) a piece I wrote about saying goodbye during graduation time.
 It’s a very sentimental piece and it captures for a lot of high school graduates some of the thoughts that race through their hearts and minds.
 The piece goes like this:

 “Dead Stars” was written by Paz Marquez Benitez in 1928 and it remains to this day, probably one of the most touching short stories ever written in the history of Philippine Literature in English.